MykeWills/PlaneXball/README.md

 > 3 month solo project

 ## **|| Introduction ||**
-Plane-X-Ball is a Score based roll-A-Ball game with ball power-ups, collectibles, and obstacles.
-Roll on through different planets exploring unsafe terrain, collect gems to boost your time and score.
-Orginally was designed for an NSCC final term project for my level design course.
+Plane-X-Ball is a Score based, Roll-A-Ball game with power-ups, collectibles and obstacles.
+Roll on through different planets exploring unsafe terrain and collect gems to boost your time and score.
+Originally was designed for an NSCC final term project for the first year level design course.
 This was the first game I've ever designed, based off from Unity's Roll-A-Ball tutorial, which the project had continued development for 3 months after the project was passed in.
 This game was never finished and ended development.

 > _Game contains up to 3 full levels._